lucky-wolf/DW2-XL/README.md

   - Quameno gain bonus to ancient knowledge and high tech in place of all tech
   - Quameno now have robotic troops as their racial infantry
   - Quameno favor ion weapons instead of pulsed weapons
-  - Novacore reactors have a tech & component for every tech level (per XL standards)
+  - Reactor, Novacores have a tech & component for every tech level (per XL standards)
   - Adjusted Geniocracy starting conditions
 - Gizurean
   - Gizurean superior hive swarm tech now gives Fighter IV and Bomber IV hulls